 The placenta is the organ that develops during pregnancy to nourish the baby.
 It grows inside the uterine wall, connecting to the baby through the umbilical cord.
 The fetal side of the placenta is called the chorionic plate, and the maternal side is called the basal plate.
 Throughout your pregnancy, the placenta is responsible for getting nutrients and oxygen into your baby’s bloodstream, as well as removing its waste products.
 Placental insufficiencies, intrauterine growth restrictions, and other placental conditions can cause issues for both mother and infant.

-In rare cases, a pregnancy might take on some additional risks, due to Placenta Abnormalities.
+In rare cases, a pregnancy might take on some additional risks due to placenta abnormalities.

 Risk Factors for Placenta Abnormalities Include:

-- Ethnicity
+Ethnicity

-- High blood pressure
+High blood pressure

-- Multiple gestation pregnancy
+Multiple gestation pregnancy

-- History of uterine surgery
+History of uterine surgery

-- History of placental problems
+History of placental problems

-- Maternal drug use
+Maternal drug use

-- Trauma to the abdominal
+Trauma to the abdominal

-- High maternal age
+High maternal age

-- Maternal blood-clotting disorders
+Maternal blood-clotting disorders

-- History of smoking
+History of smoking

 Placenta Previa

-The placenta grows from the point at which the fertilized egg implanted in the uterus.
+The placenta grows from the point at which the fertilized egg implants in the uterus.
 Normally, this happens on the inside wall or ceiling of the uterus.
 In a condition called placenta previa, the placenta grows from the lower side of the uterus.
 The placenta then grows to cover the cervix, causing problems for delivery.

 Studies in placental pathology suggest a placental attachment to the anterior wall is associated with shorter gestational age, low birth weight, lower Apgar score, higher prenatal bleeding rate, increased postpartum hemorrhage, longer duration of hospitalization, and higher blood transfusion and hysterectomy rates compared to cases with lateral/posterior wall placenta.

-Placenta previa is a major cause of third-trimester bleeding and has been associated with severe maternal morbidity including hemorrhage requiring a blood transfusion, disseminated intravascular coagulation, and possibly, emergency hysterectomy.
+Placenta previa is a major cause of third-trimester bleeding and has been associated with severe maternal morbidity, including hemorrhage requiring a blood transfusion, disseminated intravascular coagulation, and possibly, emergency hysterectomy.

 Symptoms and diagnosis